Aditya-jod/proj-career-reco/README.md

-# AI Career Path Recommender System
+# Career Path Recommender System

 A hybrid AI recommendation engine that helps students discover their ideal career path, find relevant universities, and explore specific job roles based on their academic scores, soft skills, and personal interests.